 There’s plenty of free things to do in Tucson without breaking the bank.
-From hiking a scenic trail to ogling awesome architecture, here are some of Tucson’s top free attractions in alphabetical order.
+From hiking a scenic trail to Free First Thursday at the Tucson Museum of Art, here are some of Tucson’s top free attractions in alphabetical order.

 The Center for Creative Photography (CCP), established in 1975 and located on the University of Arizona (Tucson) campus, is a research facility and archival repository containing the full archives of over sixty of the most famous American photographers including those of Garry Winogrand, as well as a collection of over 80,000 images representing more than 2,000 photographers.